hbussular/Storybook-Vite-Module-Federation-Product-List/README.md

     - Storybook Integration: Allows developers to visually test individual components in isolation.

     - Vite Module Federation: Enables the application to consume and render components from remote modules.
+The application is also exposing its page components as a host application.

     - Dynamic Table and Product Details: The main application consists of a table that displays product data fetched from https://dummyjson.com/products and a details page for each product, allowing users to see more information about a specific item.